 Changes in net position over time may serve as a useful indicator of a government's financial position.
-In the case of the Library District, assets exceeded liabilities and deferred inflow of resources by \$20,231,151 at the end of the fiscal year ended September 30, 2017.
+In the case of the Library District, assets and deferred outflow of resources exceeded liabilities and deferred inflow of resources by \$20,620,255 at the end of the fiscal year ended September 30, 2018.